zikula/core/docs/LayoutDesign/Themes/ThemeCreationExample.md

 ---
 currentMenu: themes
 ---
-# Creating a theme based on ZikulaBootstrapTheme
+# Creating a theme based on ZikulaDefaultTheme

 (Core-3.0.0 note: It is easier to use the [ExtensionMaker](../../Development/Extensions/ExtensionMaker.md) to quickly generate a theme structure.
 But the information below is still useful if you would rather start with a working theme.)